vuetifyjs/awesome/README.md

 - [Learn how to setup and use Storybook with Vuetify the proper way](https://github.com/nidkil/vuetify-with-storybook) - You have the choice to follow along and configure your project yourself using Vue CLI 3, Vuetify and Storybook and really understand how it works or just clone and use the repository.
 The choice is yours.
 Are you going to choose the red pill or the blue pill?
 - [Vuetify CRUD component generator for Rails](https://gitlab.com/cmrd-senya/vue_crud-generator) - Rails generator that builds a front end CRUD Vuetify-based component compatible with Rails controller_scaffold
 - [@menteora/vuetify-extra](https://github.com/menteora/vuetify-extra) - Pratical example of Library based on Vuetify
+- [Vuetify Playground](https://github.com/Joouis/vuetify-playground) - A playground to try all UI components of Vuetify.js at once!

 ## Projects using Vuetify